mifi/lossless-cut/README.md

 Note: The original video file will not be modified.
 Instead it creates a lossless export to a new file in the same directory as the original file with from/to timestamps.

-Note also that the cut is currently not precise around the cutpoints, so video before/after the nearest keyframe will be discarded.
+Note also that the cut is not precise around the cutpoints, so video before/after the nearest keyframe will be discarded.
 EXIF metadata is preserved.

 ## Known issues & limitations